C H A R M home

-Heritage resources (see Archaeology & Heritage) are protected by the National Heritage Resources Act, No. 25 of 1999 (NHRA) and may not be disturbed in any way without a permit issued by the South African Heritage Resources Agency or a Provincial Heritage Resources Authority (see www.nationalmonuments.co.za).
-Heritage Impact Assessments (HIA) are now a mandatory branch of Environmental Impact Assessments (EIA) that are submitted for consideration by the Dept of Environmental Affairs and Development Planning or other relevant state department(s). Â
+Last modified: 18/09/2012Heritage resources (see Archaeology & Heritage) are protected by the National Heritage Resources Act, No. 25 of 1999 (NHRA) and may not be disturbed in any way without a permit issued by the South African Heritage Resources Agency or a Provincial Heritage Resources Authority (see www.nationalmonuments.co.za).
+Heritage Impact Assessments (HIA) are now a mandatory branch of Environmental Impact Assessments (EIA) that are submitted for consideration by the Dept of Environmental Affairs and Development Planning or other relevant state department(s).

-In 2006 Peter Nilssen founded CHARM to provide services in archaeological and heritage resources management.
-With its office and main laboratory in Mossel Bay, Western Province, South Africa, it is ideally situated to provide services in the Western and Eastern Capes as well as the interior regions.
-The firm does not, however, restrict its trade to this part of the country.
-Mostly, our services are required for development and rezoning of land.
-The requirement for archaeological and heritage related studies is triggered by various criteria as detailed in the NHRA (http://www.carm.co.za/SAHRA&HWC/Sahra_Act25_1999.pdf). Â
+Peter Nilssen provides services in archaeological and heritage resources management.
+Based in Mossel Bay, Western Province, South Africa, Peter it is ideally situated to provide services in the Western and Eastern Capes as well as the interior regions.
+My trade is not restricted to this part of the country.
+Mostly, my services are required for development and rezoning of land.
+The requirement for archaeological and heritage related studies is triggered by various criteria as detailed in the NHRA (http://www.carm.co.za/SAHRA&HWC/Sahra_Act25_1999.pdf).

-CHARM can cover all aspects related to archaeological and heritage related studies, assessments and mitigation because professionals – colleagues - from various disciplines and specializations are excited to be part of a team that works together to provide excellent service to clients, but more importantly, to the heritage of southern Africa.
+We can cover all aspects related to archaeological and heritage related studies, assessments and mitigation because professionals – colleagues – from various disciplines and specializations are excited to be part of a team that works together to provide excellent service to clients, but more importantly, to the heritage of southern Africa.
 I have started posting scientists and professionals under the colleagues category and there are more to follow.
-Colleagues make it possible for CHARM to offer a broader range of expertise, services, a stage for referrals, contacts and consultation.
-We hope to be inclusive wherever possible and without compromising standards. Â
+Colleagues make it possible to offer a broader range of expertise, services, a stage for referrals, contacts and consultation.
+We hope to be inclusive wherever possible and without compromising standards.

 Policies